 The hike from Tai Tam Reservoir to Quarry Bay is a fairly popular hike on the eastern side of Hong Kong Island.
 The route for the hike is on Hong Kong Trail Section 6, followed by Mount Parker Road.
 Unfortunately, I find it quite plain vanilla because the route, except for the start, is on a paved road.

-However, you can make the hike more challenging and adventurous by taking a detour via Boa Vista.
-The detour isn’t marked or maintained, which means it isn’t suitable for everyone.
+However, you can make the hike more challenging and adventurous by taking the unmarked trail via Boa Vista.
+The trail isn’t maintained, which means it isn’t suitable for everyone.
 But if you’re in the mood for a bit of “off-roading”, read on.

 Boa Vista Hike